-Having adequate insurance cover is vital for all city farms and community gardens.
+Having adequate insurance cover is vital for all farmers, gardeners and growers, whether you are providing care services, inviting visitors on to your site or organising volunteer work days and other events.
 Groups will need both Public Liability Insurance (to cover visitors) and Employers’ Liability Insurance (to cover both employees and/or volunteers).
 An all risk policy and other specific insurances are advisable.
 A good overview on insurance for community farming and gardening groups can be found in the Community Growing Packs available from www.farmgarden.org.uk/resources

 Getting the Right Deal